About workflows

 Example

-The field names for this workflow are
+The field names for the widget binding in this workflow are:

 Field name | Description |